ewjax/vbump/README.md

       - [write]
       - files = _version.py, other_files_here.txt

-  - Flag: --dry-fun
+  - Command line option: --dry-fun
     - If set, will report what actions will be taken, but will not actually take them

-  - Flag: --quiet
+  - Command line option: --quiet
     - If set, will take all actions without sending reports to the screen

-  - Flag: --init
+  - Command line option: --init
     - Useful to create initial versions if .vbump.ini and _version.py
     - Echoes the files to screen (stdout), the user should redirect and edit as needed
     - Includes content for sample .vbump.ini files, _version.py files, and some script/batch files for incorporation into git workflow
     - The sample git automatioin scripts assume the user wishes to auto-bump at every commit

-  - Flag: --vbump-version
+  - Command line option: --vbump-version
     - If set, will print version of vbump and exit